ROCm/rocprofiler-sdk/source/docs/api-reference/intercept_table.md

+---
+myst:
+    html_meta:
+        "description": "ROCprofiler-SDK is a tooling infrastructure for profiling general-purpose GPU compute applications running on the ROCm software."
+        "keywords": "ROCprofiler-SDK API reference, ROCprofiler-SDK intercept table, Intercept table API"
+---

-# Runtime intercept tables
+# ROCprofiler-SDK runtime intercept tables

-Although most tools will want to leverage the callback or buffer tracing services for tracing the HIP, HSA, and ROCTx APIs, rocprofiler-sdk does provide access to the raw API dispatch tables.
-Each of the aforementioned APIs are designed similar to the following sample.
+While tools commonly leverage the callback or buffer tracing services for tracing the HIP, HSA, and ROCTx APIs, ROCprofiler-SDK also provides access to the raw API dispatch tables.

-## Dispatch Table Overview

-### Forward Declaration of public C API function
+## Forward declaration of public C API function

+All the aforementioned APIs are designed similar to the following sample:

 ```cpp
 extern "C"